Orthogonal-Research-Lab/Models-for-Data-Recycling/Education/Digital Badges/README.md

 3. Using ((assigned genomic paper)), please find/identify the following:

-a) genomic data that are publically-available.
+* genomic data that are publically-available.

-b) an exemplar dataset using the Gene Expression Omnibus accession number.
+* an exemplar dataset using the Gene Expression Omnibus accession number.

-c) provide a screenshot for this dataset (include the accession number and characteristics).
+* provide a screenshot for this dataset (include the accession number and characteristics).

 4. post a dataset to Figshare.
 Publish and submit the doi generated for this submission.